Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ❌ Solution: You create an email subscription to an Azure DevOps notification.

+❌ Solution: You create a service hook subscription that uses the build completed event.

 ✅ **You create a service hook subscription that uses the code pushed event.**

 ✅  <mark>Solution: You add a trigger to the build pipeline.</mark>

 Explanation